okweipeng/restaurant-menu-of-creativity/README.md

 ---

-In this project, i'll be creating a website for an restaurant.
+In this project, i'll be creating a website for my restaurant.
 The website will consist of three pages/the following:

 ### 1. **Introduction Page**
 - This page will serve as a welcoming page for the restaurant.